 LES fourth-grade wrestler takes second in statewide event

-Liberty Elementary fourth-grader Blake Dennison recently plac3e second in the NY Wrestling Association for Youth State Championships.
+Liberty Elementary fourth-grader Blake Dennison recently placed second in the NY Wrestling Association for Youth State Championships.
 He trains at Deep Roots Wrestling Club in Walden, three times a week, while excelling in his education and band.
 On Saturday, March 9, he traveled to Syracuse to compete in the D5 70-pound weight class, which had 30 competitors.

 State DOH issues new guidance on respiratory illnesses